 I often find myself in a low light situation – you know how gyms are!
 It is interesting to see how Aurora brings up details in the shadows (in this case the athlete’s face) while adding structure to the picture.

-I know I still have a LOT to learn about this new environment but I also wanted to be the living proof that you can have great results with little to no knowledge of the software.
-The interface is very user-friendly and allows an intuitive workflow: filters, masks, sliders, brushes, presets, all the tools we are used to using in our regular editing work.
+I know I still don’t have much experience in this new environment but I also wanted to be the living proof that you can have great results with little to no knowledge of the software.
+Aurora HDR’s interface is very user-friendly and allows an intuitive workflow: filters, masks, sliders, brushes, presets, all the tools we are used to using in our regular editing work.

-I really enjoyed editing in Aurora HDR and I am looking forward to trying more sports stuff.
+I really enjoyed my first Aurora HDR 2018 experience and I am looking forward to experiencing more sports stuff.
 I’ll write a second article dedicated to this purpose with tips I will find along the way.
 Still, at the end of the day, there is no other way than to do it by oneself.
 Often, stepping out of your comfort zone can only remind you how creative you can be!